Dumbbell Upright Row: How To Do, Muscle Worked, Benefits

 As with any lift, maintaining a strong and stable core throughout the lift will aid with bracing and thus protect the spine.

-When it comes to upright rows, this will also help to reduce or prevent swinging the weight away from your center of mass.
+Regarding upright rows, this will also help reduce or prevent swinging the weight away from your center of mass.

-When lowering the weight, make sure your chest is proud and shoulders pulled back/together (known as scapular retraction).
+When lowering the weight, ensure your chest is proud and your shoulders are pulled back/together (known as scapular retraction).

-Retracting the scapulae puts the shoulders in a strong position to lift and will help focus the exercise on the deltoid.
+Retracting your scapulae will put your shoulders in a strong position to lift and help focus the exercise on the deltoid.

 S.NOExerciseSetsReps